Are you feeling the call to become a small business owner and are considering investing in a laundromat business?

 All commercial real estate, including laundromats, are categorized by their overall quality and are typically labeled as either a class A, class B, or class C property.

-Class A buildings are typically in newer condition and located in the best part of town.
+Class A buildings are typically newer and located in the best part of town.
 Most new laundromats are class A. As you might expect, you can expect to pay more for a class A property.
 However, the property should require fewer repairs and should attract more customers due to the prime location, which may offset the higher upfront price tag.

-Class B buildings are kind of like a middle-of-the-road property.
+Class B buildings are kind of like middle-of-the-road property.
 They are often in areas that aren’t quite as in demand but are still in decent operating condition.

 Class C buildings are a further step down and are often in undesirable locations and need extensive repairs.